abiolaks/social_media_intel_ai_agent/README.md

 # Social Media intelligence Ai Agent

-# Create content for the README and documentation
-readme_content = """
 # 🤖 LinkedIn Engagement Intelligence Dashboard

 This is an AI-powered Streamlit application that transforms LinkedIn post engagement into actionable business insights.
 It combines transformer-based sentiment analysis with GPT-4 powered summarization to deliver real-time visibility into how audiences interact with your posts.